bitjockey42/nlp_dev_container/README.md

 ### Check cuda compatibility

 You'll need to check what cuda version is in the image.
-To do so, I had
+To do so, I had to launch a container and check the version inside the container.

 ### Creating the tensorman image